rocky-linux/documentation/docs/labs/networking/lab8-samba.md

     ```bash
     id sambarockstar
     ```
-3. Add the new sambarockstar system user to the Samba user database and simultanously set a password for the Samba user:
+3. Add the new sambarockstar system user to the Samba user database and simultaneously set a password for the Samba user:

     ```bash
     sudo smbpasswd -a sambarockstar